polterguy/polterguy.github.io/documentation/magic/index.md

 * __[fingerprintFormat]__ - Format of the fingerprint returned
 * __[keyType]__ - Type of key.
 Magic only supports RSA keys currently

+This endpoint can be invoked by anyone and does not require authentication.

 #### GET magic/system/crypto/user-association

 This endpoint returns the username associated with the specified public cryptography key ID.
 The endpoint